ocapn/ocapn/draft-specifications/CapTP Specification.md

   fulfillment value or break it in the case of an error.

-A promise object can remain pending indefinitely, but usually either fulfills to a [Value](./Model.md#value) (which in the case of promise pipelining can itself be a promise) or breaks with an error.
+A promise object can remain pending indefinitely, but usually either fulfills to a [Value][Model-Passable] (which in the case of promise pipelining can itself be a promise) or breaks with an error.
 Breakages can be caused by either explicit instruction, implicit error propagation, or network partition.

 Promises can be listened to with the [`op:listen`](#oplisten) operation, and messages can be sent to them as a proxy for their eventual fulfillment value.
 Upon fulfillment, such messages are relayed to that value.
-But if the promise breaks or fulfills to a non-[Reference](./Model.md#reference-capability) value, the messages cannot be delivered and any promises representing their results should break.
+But if the promise breaks or fulfills to a non-[Reference][Model-Reference] value, the messages cannot be delivered and any promises representing their results should break.

 The behavor of the two messages on the resolver object are as follows: